kabirarshafidz/advanced_house_price_regression/README.md

 ## Overview

-This project aims to predict house prices using a comprehensive dataset from the [Advanced House Price Prediction competition on Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+This project aims to predict house prices using a comprehensive dataset from the [Advanced House Price Regression competition on Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 The dataset contains various features, such as property characteristics and sale prices, allowing us to build a robust regression model to predict house values.

 ## Objective